EntilZha/PyFunctional/README.md

 ```

 # Usage
-To use ScalaFunctional, you need only include: `from functional import seq`. `seq` us a function which takes as argument a list and returns a wrapper on that list that provides the extensions for functional programming using Scala style.
+To use ScalaFunctional, you need only include: `from functional import seq`. `seq` is a function which takes as argument a list and returns a wrapper on that list that provides the extensions for functional programming using Scala style.
 It also provides some common functions which Python doesn't provide such as group by and flat map.
 The wrapper class `FunctionalSequence` also implements operations such as equals, repr, not equal, str etc by deferring them to the passed sequence.

 ## List of supported functions
 * head, first: get first element